 Low self-esteem is linked to poor mental health as well.
 It’s a root cause for self-destructive behavior.
 Those with poor self-image were more likely to struggle with mental health disorders.
 They were also more likely to experiment with drugs and alcohol.
 Alcohol is one of the most easily accessible substances.
 Alcohol abuse and mental health issues are closely linked.

 Having a good sense of self is a fundamental need in most cases.
-It’s a requirement for most people to feel reasonably happy, satisfied and fulfilled.
-Those who do not have good self-image may develop mental health conditions.
+It’s a requirement for most people to feel reasonably happy, satisfied, and fulfilled.
+Those who do not have a good self-image may develop mental health conditions.
 Some develop serious mental illnesses.

 Due to these reasons, addiction treatment centers often treat mental health disorders.
 They also improve each patient’s self-esteem and self-image.
 Surprisingly, a better self-image can encourage many patients to stay motivated in getting sober and staying clean.
 They are more likely to succeed in their recovery.